Saskatchewan Highway 16: Highway 16 East

 Travelling north along Highway 11 (June 2007) into the Highway 16 and 11 cloverleaf interchange at Circle Drive in Saskatoon.
 Opening in 1967, it was one of the first two interchanges in Saskatchewan.

-The eastern portion of Highway 16 runs from Saskatoon southeast to the border with Manitoba.
-Only the first 29 km east of the junction with Highway 11 is twinned.
+The eastern portion of Highway 16 runs from Saskatoon south-east to the border with Manitoba.
+Only the 29 km section east of the junction with Highway 11 is twinned.
 Major highways that intersect 16 East include 11, 2, 6, 35, 47, 9, 15, and 8.
 Cities include Saskatoon and Yorkton.

 The first community east of Saskatoon is Clavet.
 When this section of Highway 16 was twinned in 2016, Clavet was bypassed.
-The original section of Highway 16 runs through town as 'Old Highway 16'.
-Highway 316 runs north–south connecting the Old Highway 16 and Clavet to Highway 16.
-About 9 km east of the intersection with Highway 316, the divided highway portion of Highway 16 East ends.
-It continues east as an undivided highway providing access to the communities of Elstow and Colonsay before intersecting with the north–south Highway 2, the longest highway in Saskatchewan.
-Highway 2 runs from the Canada–United States border crossing of Opheim–West Poplar River north to La Ronge.
-From that intersection with Highway 2, 16 heads south-east towards the Quill Lakes providing access to Viscount, Sclanders, Plunkett, Wolverine, Guernsey, Lanigan Potash Mine, Lanigan, Esk, and Jansen.
+The original section of Highway 16 runs through the town as "Old Highway 16".
+Highway 316 runs north–south connecting the Old Highway 16 and Clavet with Highway 16.
+About 9 km east of the intersection with Highway 316, the divided highway portion of Highway 16 ends.
+It continues east as an undivided highway, providing access to the communities of Elstow and Colonsay before intersecting with the north–south Highway 2, Saskatchewan's longest highway.
+Highway 2 runs from the Canada–United States border crossing, the Opheim–West Poplar River Border Crossing, north to La Ronge, in Saskatchewan's northern boreal forest.
+From that intersection with Highway 2, 16 heads south-east towards the Quill Lakes, providing access to Viscount, Sclanders, Plunkett, Wolverine, Guernsey, Lanigan Potash Mine, Lanigan, Esk, and Jansen.
 Along this section, Highway 16 has a 10 km long concurrency with Highway 20 that runs from Guernsey east to Lanigan.
 Langenburg is home to the world's largest swing, named Goliath, and is the last incorporated Saskatchewan community before the Manitoba provincial boundary.